 There is increasing interest in applying sophisticated imaging techniques in preclinical studies as a means of validating biomarkers of progressing disease or as a strategy that permits the conduct of longitudinal investigations without intermediate necropsies.

-Our team at Preclinical Translational Services has broad experience with all imaging modalities commonly used in rodent and nonhuman primate investigations (see below: PET, CT, and MRI).
+Our team at Preclinical Research Services has broad experience with all imaging modalities commonly used in rodent and nonhuman primate investigations (see below: PET, CT, and MRI).
 We have also optimized additional modalities (see below: MEG, IVUS) for CNS and cardiovascular endpoints, especially in nonhuman primates.

 Computed Tomography (CT)